privacysandstorm/privacysandstorm.github.io/content/privacy-sandbox/fenced-frames/_index.md

 ---

 {{< hint type=warning >}}
-This API is being deprecated, see the [official announcement](https://privacysandbox.com/news/update-on-plans-for-privacy-sandbox-technologies/) from Google.
+This API is still being maintained by Google in Chrome, even after the [deprecation announcement](https://privacysandbox.com/news/update-on-plans-for-privacy-sandbox-technologies/) of most other Privacy Sandbox APIs.
 {{< /hint >}}

 ## Overview